hdrummon/HugoHdrummon/content/post/Write-Ups/Literally Vulnerable.md

 </figcaption>
 </figure>

-I attempted to use these passwords to SSH into Doe, sadly no luck there.
+I attempted to use these passwords to SSH into Doe and to logon to the machine, sadly no luck there.
 Bit of a dead-end but at least I found some passwords.
 Let’s move onto the website on port 80.

 <figure>
 <img src="/img/Literally_vul_4.png" >